 Figure S10.
 Transcription dynamics and relative dominance of Methanobacteriaceae EA7 and Methanothrix HA1,2,3 in the hydrogenotrophic- and acetoclastic- methanogenesis metabolism. cdhA: Acetyl-CoA decarbonylase subunit alpha, fdhA: formate dehydrogenase subunit alpha, fdhC: formate transporter gene, and mcrA: the methyl coenzyme M reductase subunit alpha.
 Full names of genes denoted with abbreviations could be found in the Appendix file 1.

 Table S1.
 Physiochemical parameters detected in the three consortia at the time points when sludge samples were collected for meta-RNA sequencing.
 Note: 1.
-For better visualization, S1, S2, S3, ScH2 and Sc were used in Figure 4 to denote the corresponding substrate applied as the stimuli carbon source in each of the three consortia; 2.
-Sampling time here indicates the degradation time after the addition of each substrate, and the degradation profile of each stimuli-substrate over the course of a batch experiment could be found in Figure S3 -S5, and Figure S11.
+For better visualization, S1, S2, S3, ScH2 and Sc were used in Figure 4 to denote the corresponding substrate applied as the stimuli carbon source in each of the three consortia, e.g., S1 indicates the use of butyrate as substrate; 2.
+Sampling time here indicates the digestion time after the addition of each substrate, and the degradation profile of each stimuli-substrate over the course of a batch experiment could be found in Figure S3 -S5.